Morant has 27 points, 14 assists as Grizzlies defeat Lakers

+MEMPHIS, Tenn. — The Memphis Grizzlies snapped their five-game losing streak by beating the team they could face in the playoffs if they hold on to the last spot in the Western Conference.

-MEMPHIS, Tenn.
-(AP) — Rookie Ja Morant had 27 points and matched his season high with 14 assists, and the Memphis Grizzlies snapped a five-game losing streak with a 105-88 victory over the Los Angeles Lakers on Saturday night.
+Rookie Ja Morant had 27 points and matched his season high with 14 assists, and the Grizzlies beat the Los Angeles Lakers 105-88 on Saturday night.

+“We just locked in, stayed focused, learned from our losses and came out and played a full 48 (minutes),” Morant said.
+“We were able to come out with a great win.”

-Dillon Brooks added 24 points and Jonas Valanciunas had 22 points and 20 rebounds as the Grizzlies helped their chances of keeping the final playoff spot in the West.
-Memphis entered the night two games up over the New Orleans Pelicans.
+Dillon Brooks added 24 points and Jonas Valanciunas had 22 points and 20 rebounds as the Grizzlies helped their chances of keeping the eighth spot in the West.
+Memphis holds a 2 1/2- game edge on the New Orleans Pelicans, who were idle Saturday night and play the Lakers on Sunday.
+The San Antonio Spurs, who beat Orlando 114-113 on Saturday night, trail Memphis by three.

+“We knew they were going to play with desperation.
+They are currently the eighth seed in the playoffs and lost five straight,” Lakers coach Frank Vogel said. “…Our guys have done a great job most of the year of playing with energy and matching the home team.
+We just fell short of that.”

-LeBron James scored 19 points and Anthony Davis finished with 15 points and nine rebounds as Los Angeles lost for only the second time in February.
+LeBron James had 19 points and 10 assists, while Anthony Davis finished with 15 points and nine rebounds as Los Angeles lost for only the second time in February.
+The 88 points was a season-low for the Lakers, who shot 41% for the game, including only 9 of 36 from 3-point range.

 But Memphis continued to extend the lead and held an 86-66 advantage entering the fourth.

 The Memphis lead dropped to single digits with just under 7 minutes left after a 7-0 Lakers run.
-But Memphis immediately built the lead back to 18 near the three-minute mark, and Los Angeles coach Frank Vogel put in his reserves.
+But Memphis immediately built the lead back to 18 near the three-minute mark, and Vogel put in his reserves.

-Memphis played as well as could be expected in the first half.
-The Grizzlies built the lead to as many as 17 before carrying a 58-46 lead at the break.
-Davis had 13 for the Lakers, while James was limited to seven points.

-Meanwhile, Memphis got double-digit scoring from Morant with 16, Brooks with 13 and Valanciunas already had his 29th double-double with 10 points and 10 rebounds.
+“They just played a great game.
+Shot the ball extremely well from the perimeter,” James said.
+“Ja made four 3s.
+Dillon was really good all game and Valanciunas, I think he had like 50 rebounds the last two games.
+They just played a really good game and kept us at bay.”

+The Grizzlies hadn’t won since the All-Star break and their hold on the final playoff spot had started to dwindle.
+But, at least outwardly, the young Grizzlies seem to keep their composure.

 TIP-INS

-Lakers: Reserve Avery Bradley got his 1,000th assist. … James was listed as doubtful pregame with a sore groin, an injury that caused him to miss Thursday’s game against the Warriors. … Danny Green sat out with a sore hip, an injury that caused him to miss a game in January.
+Lakers: Avery Bradley got his 1,000th assist in the first quarter. … James was listed as doubtful pregame with a sore groin, an injury that caused him to miss Thursday’s game against the Warriors. … Danny Green sat out with a sore hip, an injury that caused him to miss a game in January.
 Alex Caruso started his first game of the season in Green’s spot. … The Lakers finished February 9-2. … The loss was the first away from Los Angeles for the Lakers against a West team this season.
 They lost to the Clippers in the season’s first game — a home game for the Clippers.

 UP NEXT